-HOSPITALIZATION AND LIFE INSURANCE
+HOSPITALIZATION-HEALTH AND LIFE INSURANCE

-- 16.1 Premium increases shall be shared equally by the employee and the employer; provided that the employee shall not pay more than twenty percent (20%) of the total premium for Employee only coverage. - 16.2 Part-time employees shall pay biweekly for Health Insurance on a three-quarter (3⁄4) or one-half (1⁄2) time based upon the budgeted level of their part-time position. - 16.32 The City, during the term of this Agreement, will pay one hundred percent (100%) of the premium cost for life insurance. - 16.4 The City may open this article at any time during the term of this Agreement with thirty (30) days notice to the PBA. - 16.53 Employees covered by this Agreement who retire during the term of this Agreement shall receive the Retiree Insurance Benefit as described below, ending the month of September 20172020, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes.
-After the month of September 20172020, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes, the City shall have no obligation whatsoever to make any payment for any retiree insurance benefits, described below, or as provided by any ordinance of the City of Gainesville or otherwise provided for any employee covered by this Agreement.
+- 16.1 Premium increases shall be shared equally by the employee and the employer; provided that the employee shall not pay more than twenty percent (20%) of the total premium for Employee only coverage. - 16.2 The City, during the term of this Agreement, will pay one hundred percent (100%) of the premium cost for life insurance. - 16.3 Employees covered by this Agreement who retire during the term of this Agreement shall receive the Retiree Insurance Benefit as described below, ending the month of September 20202022, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes.
+After the month of September 20202022, unless changes to said Benefit described below are negotiated in accordance with Chapter 447, Florida Statutes, the City shall have no obligation whatsoever to make any payment for any retiree insurance benefits, described below, or as provided by any ordinance of the City of Gainesville or otherwise provided for any employee covered by this Agreement.